Cousin marriage: China

-Anthropologist Francis Hsu described a mother's brother's daughter (MBD) as being the most preferred type of Chinese cousin marriage.
+Anthropologist Francis L. K. Hsu described a mother's brother's daughter (MBD) as being the most preferred type of Chinese cousin marriage.
 Another research describes marrying a mother's sister's daughter (MSD) as being tolerated, but a father's brother's daughter (FBD, or táng relatives in Chinese) is strongly disfavored.
 The last form is seen as nearly incestuous and therefore prohibited, for the man and the woman in such marriage share the same surname, much resembling sibling marriage.
 In Chinese culture, patrilineal ties are most important in determining the closeness of a relation.
 In the case of the MSD marriage, no such ties exist, so consequently, this may not even be viewed as cousin marriage.
 Finally, one reason that MBD marriage is often most common may be the typically greater emotional warmth between a man and his mother's side of the family.
 Later analyses have found regional variation in these patterns; in some rural areas where cousin marriage is still common, MBD is not preferred but merely acceptable, similar to MSD.

-The following is a Chinese poem by Po Chu-yi (A.D.
+The following is a Chinese poem by Bai Juyi (A.D.
 772–846), in which he described an inbreeding village.

-In some periods in Chinese history, all cousin marriage was legally prohibited, as law codes dating from the Ming dynasty (1368-1644) attest.
+In some periods in Chinese history, all cousin marriage was legally prohibited, as law codes dating from the Ming dynasty (1368–1644) attest.
 However, enforcement proved difficult and by the subsequent Qing dynasty, the former laws had been restored.
-During the Qing dynasty era (1636-1912), first cousin marriage was common and prevailed after the era particularly in rural regions.
+During the Qing dynasty era (1644–1912), first cousin marriage was common and prevailed after the era particularly in rural regions.
 By the early to mid-20th century, anthropologists described cross-cousin marriage in China as "still permissible ... but ... generally obsolete" or as "permitted but not encouraged".
 Eventually, in 1981, a legal ban on first-cousin marriage was enacted by the government of the People's Republic of China due to potential health concerns.